-Welcome to the natural beauty of the sleepy coastal town known as Cape St Francis, only an eight minute drive from St Francis Bay.
+Welcome to the natural beauty of the sleepy coastal town known as Cape St Francis, only an eight minute drive from St Francis Bay (see our post here).
 This place is a perfect laidback, barefoot, beachside getaway.
 It offers expansive beaches with great waves and scenic hikes.

 History and housing